 I attended John Brown University, a small Christian college in northwest Arkansas because it was both Christian and offered engineering, my two main interests in life.
 I married Sharon, my childhood sweetheart in 1965.
-We have three married children and nine grandchildren and one great granddaughter.
+We have three married children and nine grandchildren a great granddaughter and a great grandson.
 We currently live in Wisconsin near our children and grandchildren.

 We lived in Ghana in West Africa from 1972-1974.
-My assignment with there Wycliffe Bible Translators was to set up HF radio communications for the ten Bible language/translation teams then working across the northern part of the country and essentially isolated with not-so-good roads and no telephone service.
+My assignment with there Wycliffe Bible Translators was to set up HF radio communications for the ten Bible translation teams then working across the northern part of the country and essentially isolated with not-so-good roads and no telephone service.
 During those years I held one of the only two then-active ham licenses in the country.
 The other was held by one of out translator translating the Bible in one of the remote villages.
 The balance of my 40+ years serving with Wycliffe has mostly been in administrative and leadership roles based here in the US.

 My interests: God, Family, ham radio/electronics/communications, RC planes and recently backpacking and canoeing, along with lots of other stuff.